dradtke/blog/content/post/overengineering-this-blog.md

 {{< /highlight >}}

 For `retry_join`, put the private IP address belonging to `server-us-central-1`, since this is how the client knows how to connect to the cluster.
+Note that we are not using the public IP; in fact, the only IP address we truly care about for this post is the private IP of each node.
+The only public IP we want to use is the NodeBalancer's.

 Once that's in place, start the service here as well, and hopefully you will now see something like this: